omokpogabriel/jobboard/README.md

  - Number of tables : 6
  - Relationships:
   -- OneToMany relationship between Job_posts and job_applicates_table
+  -- OneToMany relationship between user and Job_posts

 # Assumptions/Rational

-- The company and company logo in the job_post table where let because i was nto sure if a user can post jobs belonging to other companies. an example could be a recruitment agencies. hense i didnt couple those fields with the values in users table even though they have oneToMany Relationship
+- The company and company logo in the job_post table where set because it wasn't specified whether user can post jobs belonging to other companies. an example could be a recruitment agencies. hense i didnt couple those fields with the values in users table even though they have oneToMany Relationship.
-- In deleteJob(), The assumption is that a user can only delete a post he posted before. that is, you cannot delete another user's post
+- In deleteJob(), The assumption is that a user can only delete a post he posted before. that is, you cannot delete another user's post.
 - The User table has a role field with default value of business, the rational here is that we can have different users with difference roles <br/>
   such as admin, superadmin, etc